Stampeders edge Eskimos to earn another trip to Grey Cup

 Finch, a finalist for the CFL's best special teams player this year, totalled 233 yards in returns, receiving and rushing.

-Quarterback Bo Levi Mitchell threw touchdown passes to Marquay McDaniel and Marken Michel.
+Quarterback Bo Levi Mitchell threw a touchdown pass to Marquay McDaniel.

 Mitchell, who has played through an undisclosed injury in his throwing arm for much of the season, completed 20-of-32 passes for 228 yards.